-Term Sheet -- Friday June 28
+Term Sheet — Friday June 28

 VENTURE DEALS

-• C2RO, a Montreal-based robotics SaaS platform, raised C$2.25 million ($1.7 million) in funding.
+–C2RO, a Montreal-based robotics SaaS platform, raised C$2.25 million ($1.7 million) in funding.
 Fonds Innovexport led the round and was joined by investors including GCI Capital Inc, Harbor Street Ventures, Tandemlaunch, and Ministere de Economie et L’Innovation.

 PRIVATE EQUITY DEALS

-• Temasek Holdings agreed to acquire 21.7% of Li & Fung Ltd’s subsidiary LF Logistics Holdings for $300 million, per Reuters.
+–Temasek Holdings agreed to acquire 21.7% of Li & Fung Ltd’s subsidiary LF Logistics Holdings for $300 million, per Reuters.

 OTHER DEALS

-• Mood Media acquired all the assets of South Central A\V, a Nashville-based affiliate of mood focused on audiovisual systems.
+– Mood Media acquired all the assets of South Central AV, a Nashville-based affiliate of mood focused on audiovisual systems.

 IPOS

-• WiMi Hologram Cloud, a Beijing-based holographic augmented reality application platform, filed for a $50 million in an initial public offering.
+–WiMi Hologram Cloud, a Beijing-based holographic augmented reality application platform, filed for a $50 million in an initial public offering.
 The firm posted revenue of $32.8 million in 2018 and income of $13.3 million.
 The Benchmark Company, Maxim Group LLC, China Merchants Securities, AMTD Global Markets, BOCI Asia, China Everbright, GF Securities, and Axiom Capital Management are underwriters.
 It plans to list on the Nasdaq as “WIMI.”
 Read more.

 EXITS

-• Lightyear Capital and Ontario Teacher’s Pension Plan agreed to acquire Lendmark Financial Services, a Lawrenceville, Ga.-based consumer finance platform. from Blackstone.
+–Lightyear Capital and Ontario Teacher’s Pension Plan agreed to acquire Lendmark Financial Services, a Lawrenceville, Ga.-based consumer finance platform. from Blackstone.
 No financial terms were disclosed.

 FIRMS + FUNDS

-• Bookend Capital Partners plans to raise $300 million for its debut fund, per an SEC filing.
+–Bookend Capital Partners plans to raise $300 million for its debut fund, per an SEC filing.

 SHARE TODAY’S TERM SHEET